Much weaker than expected says IMF on India’s GDP growth rate

 New Delhi, Sep 14: India's economic growth is "much weaker" than expected, according to the IMF, which attributed it to the corporate and environmental regulatory uncertainty and lingering weaknesses in some non-bank financial companies.

-India's GDP growth rate slipped to 5 per cent in the first quarter of 2019-20, the lowest in over six years, according to latest official data.
+India's GDP growth rate slipped to 5 per cent in the first quarter of 2019-20, the lowest in over six years, according to the latest official data.

-The International Monetary Fund (IMF) in July projected a slower growth rate for India in 2019 and 2020, a downward revision of 0.3 per cent for both the years, saying its gross domestic product (GDP) will now grow respectively at the rate of 7 per cent and 7.2 per cent, reflecting a weaker-than expected outlook for domestic demand.
+The International Monetary Fund (IMF) in July projected a slower growth rate for India in 2019 and 2020, a downward revision of 0.3 per cent for both the years, saying its gross domestic product (GDP) will now grow respectively at the rate of 7 per cent and 7.2 per cent, reflecting a weaker-than-expected outlook for domestic demand.

-However, India will still be the fastest growing major economy of the world and much ahead of China, the Washington-based global financial institution had said.
+However, India will still be the fastest-growing major economy of the world and much ahead of China, the Washington-based global financial institution had said.

 Here's how Twitterati compares India-Bangladesh economy